basarozogut/lowrezjam2020entry/README.md

 - Graphics are created with Asesprite which is my favorite pixel-art tool.
 - Sfx is generated with sfxr.
 - Music is composed using DAWs.
-- Only assets that arent created by me are fonts.
+- Only assets that aren't created by me are fonts.

 <p align="center">
   <img width="485" src="https://img.itch.zone/aW1hZ2UvNzMwODc0LzQwNjM0MzguZ2lm/original/ePvVfQ.gif">